 Section 102 and its accompanying notes explain that the custom must result from a general and consistent practice of states that is followed out of a sense of legal obligation (opinion juris sive necessitates).
 This is generally interpreted to meant that there is:

 The sources used to substantiate a custom are broad and result from careful study.
 Custom can be evidenced by treaties, resolutions and declarations of intergovernment organizations, diplomatic materials, and other official statements from sovereign nations including legislation and case opinions.
 Several categories and resources are identified on this page.
 See other tabs in this guide for related material on finding international case law, treaties and international organizations.

-The Restatement on Foreign Relations is an extremely authoritative source on U.S. foreign relations law that can aid in understanding this area of law.
-In addition to the compilations below, I recommend Sean D. Murphy, United States Practice in International Law (2002-2004) for additional background material in this area.
+The Restatement on Foreign Relations is an important, authoritative source on U.S. foreign relations law that can aid in understanding this area of law.
+In addition to the compilations below, consult Sean D. Murphy's United States Practice in International Law (2002-2004) for additional background material in this area.

 Digests of International Law - These resources digest the activities of the three branches of government as they relate to foreign and international affairs.

 Diplomatic Materials - The Department of State Bulletin was the official record of U.S. foreign policy from 1939-1989.
 It was replaced the Dispatch.
 The Dispatch was discontinued at the end of 1999.
 Current briefings and press releases can be found on the Department of State public affairs web site.

 Yearbooks, International Tribunals and Digests of International Law - There are no true digests of international law for other countries, nor are there equivalents to the Restatement on Foreign Relations.
 The closest type of resource would be yearbooks on international law from other countries, or general yearbooks on an international law topic or foreign jurisdiction.
 The HeinOnline Foreign & International Law Library includes international yearbooks, serials, decisions of international tribunals and digests of international law.